danielberkompas/telephonist/README.md

 ```

 States are primarily used to define what TwiML should be displayed to Twilio for
-a given call.
-Telephonist provides a simple macro to make generating and
+a given call at a particular time.
+Telephonist provides a simple macro to make
-returning `Telephonist.State` structs easy:
+generating and returning `Telephonist.State` structs easy:

 ```elixir
 defmodule CustomStateMachine do